vseryakov/backendjs/README.md

   Parameters:
    - `_archive` - if set to 1, all returned messages will be archived automatically, so no individual /message/read call needed
-   - `_delete` - if set to 1, all returned messages will be deleted, not archived
+   - `_trash` - if set to 1, all returned messages will be deleted, not archived
    - `_details` - if set to 1, return associated account details for the sender

   Example: